Quickstart

 Next steps

 Great work!
 You now have an application, a service account, and an access token, ready to interact with the MARCO API.
-To continue expanding your knowledge, consider exploring the following documentation:
+For more information on using the access token to authenticate API calls, see HTTP Requests.

-- API Reference: Discover the REST APIs that allow you to integrate MARCO into your own applications and services.
+• API Reference: Discover the REST APIs to integrate MARCO into your own applications and services.